AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-2-Business-Process-Modelling.md

 ### Summary

-This conference paper demonstrates how AS-IS and TO-BE models can be used to analyse and improve a business process.
-In an equipment-maintenance scenario, an AS-IS BPMN model was first developed to represent the existing process, which included inefficient manual communication, inventory checks and paper-based requests (Radhakrishnan, 2025, p.
-5).
-The existing model was then analysed to identify process issues.
-Based on this analysis, an improved TO-BE BPMN model was created to address the identified problems (Radhakrishnan, 2025, p.
+The purpose of this conference paper is to show the use of AS-IS and TO-BE models for analyzing and improving a business process.
+An AS-IS BPMN model of the current process of equipment maintenance in a manufacturing setting, with manual communication, inventory checks and paper-based requests (Radhakrishnan, 2025, p.
+5), was initially developed.
+After developing the AS-IS model, the AS-IS model was analyzed to find process issues.
+Using the results of the analysis, an improved TO-BE BPMN model of the same process, addressing the identified problems, was created (Radhakrishnan, 2025, p.
 5).

 ### Reflection

-I selected this paper because it helped me understand the practical difference between AS-IS and TO-BE process modelling.
-Before studying this topic, I thought process modelling mainly represented the activities of an existing process.
-This artefact showed me that an AS-IS model can document the current process and support the identification of problems, while a TO-BE model can represent an improved future process (Radhakrishnan, 2025, p.
+I chose this article as it clarified the functional distinctions between AS-IS and TO-BE process mapping.
+Prior to exploring this subject, I believed that process modeling was primarily concerned with illustrating how an established operation functions.
+This resource demonstrated that an AS-IS diagram serves to record existing workflows and assist in pinpointing issues, whereas a TO-BE model illustrates a refined version for the future (Radhakrishnan, 2025, p.
 5).
-This connects strongly with my Week 4 learning and will help me compare current and improved processes more clearly when analysing business processes.
+This concept aligns closely with my studies from Week 4 and will enable me to more effectively contrast present and optimized methods during business process evaluations.

 ## Artefact 3